filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 ## How to Dive Into a Large Codebase

-(I hope you didn’t skip the anecdote by the way.
-If you did, <a href="https://twitter.com/DanicFilip" target="_blank" title="Twitter, @DanicFilip">please tell me why.</a>)

-Diving into a large codebase, eh?
-Eventually, you’ll get the hang of it.
+First of all, understanding the codebase is something that is bound to happen _eventually._ But, if you’re expected to do it often then it helps to develop the techniques that make it easier.

 <figure class="blog-post-image"><img src="/content/images/2017/diving-into-code.jpg" alt="Image of a diver in the sea." /><figcaption>Diving deep.
 Photo by uccisea1970 via Pixabay.</figcaption></figure>

 But, if you have to do this on a regular basis, how can you get good (and fast!) at doing it?
 It comes down to a couple of techniques.
 I call them:

-- observing and researching,
+- Observing and researching,
+- Testing,
-- digging,
+- Digging,
-- breaking,
+- Breaking,
-- time traveling, and
+- Time traveling, and
-- resting
+- Resting

 I know the names are not brilliant, but let’s see what they bring to the table.